Momenize/ai-and-expert-systems/README.md

 ## First of All
-Yes, I do used chatbots for implementing as it's obvious if you look up the code.
+Yes, I do use chatbots for implementing as it's obvious if you look up the code.
 That's because I'm not too skilled in python.